valverdethiago/cloudbeds-take-home-assignment/README.md

 To accomplish the goals described on the assignment a spring application was built with 2 main modules:
 * user-api - The main module containing all the logic to receive the HTTP requests, persist them into the database and also send them to the kafkfa topic
 * user-consumer - Simple spring-boot application that contains a subscriber for that topic on kafka and print the users being sent to the topic.
+* user-fake-feeder - Simple spring-boot-application that generates fake and random user data to send to the API

 # Development environment